mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 For built-in streams `advanceN` is just defined via `advance1` and a strict left fold over given chunk.

-`chunkLength` should be obvious—without it wouldn't be able to keep track of the total number of processed tokens.
+`chunkLength` should be obvious—without it we wouldn't be able to keep track of the total number of processed tokens.

 ### Isomorphism between `[Token s]` and `Tokens s`